 The Command Task in Informatica is used to run Unix or Shell commands during the Workflow.
 You can use this Task to Move, Copy, or Remove files after the data is loaded, etc. In this article, we will show you how to use the Command Task in Informatica with an example.

 And the Destination table is Employee File.
 As you can see, it is an Empty table

 Command Task in Informatica Example

 Before we start configuring the Command Task in Informatica to Load Data from Flat File to SQL Server.
 First, let me connect with the Informatica repository service.
-To do so, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password specified while installing the Informatica Server.
+To do so, we have to provide the Admin Console credentials.
+So, Please provide the appropriate Username and Password specified while installing the Server.

 Step 1: Create Source Definition for Informatica Command Task

-Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
+Once you connect successfully, Please navigate to Source Analyzer to define your Sources.
 As we said before, we are using the Employee table present in the local File System as our source definitions.
-So, Please navigate to Source menu and select the Import from File.. option
+So, Please navigate to the Source menu and select the Import from File.. option.

 Once you choose the Import from File.. option, a new window called Open Flat File will open.
 Please select the Employee.txt file from your local file system and click the Open button.
-I suggest you refer Flat File Source in Informatica article to under the following steps.
+I suggest you refer Flat File Source article to understand the following steps.

-From the below screenshot you can observe that, you can see our newly created Flat File source in Informatica
+From the below screenshot, you can observe that you can see our newly created Flat File source.

 TIP: We already explained the steps involved in importing a Text file in our previous article.
-So, Please refer to Flat File Source in Informatica to understand the same.
+So, Please refer to Flat File Source to understand the same.

 Step 2: Create Target Definition for Command Task in Informatica

 Please navigate to Target Designer to define the Informatica Command Task Target.
-In this example, we are using the existing SQL table (Employee File) as our target definition.
-You can refer to Create a Target Table to understand the process of creating a target definition
+We use the existing SQL table (Employee File) as our target definition in this example.
+You can refer to Create a Target Table to understand the process of creating a target definition.

 Step 3: Create Mapping for Command Task in Informatica